dimpase/M2/Pull-requests.md

   ```
   You can find a list of existing keywords at the [packages provided with Macaulay2](https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/Macaulay2Doc/html/_packages_spprovided_spwith_sp__Macaulay2.html) documentation page.
 * Make sure that the `DebuggingMode` option to `newPackage` is either removed or set to `false`.
-  *
-  * push the changes to your forked M2 repository on github by `git push`

 * Move your new package or changes to the directory `M2/Macaulay2/packages` in your M2 repository.
   * Use `git add [FILES]`, followed by `git commit -m "some comment about your changes"`), where `FILES` is the list of files you are adding or changing
-  * Also, add a line to the file `M2/Macaulay2/packages/=distributed-packages` with the name of each new package on its own line, add newline character too at the end, and `git add M2/Macaulay2/packages/=distributed-packages`, `git commit -m "editing =distributed-packages"`
+  * Also, add a line to the file `foo/M2/Macaulay2/packages/=distributed-packages` with the name of each new package on its own line, add newline character too at the end, and `git add M2/Macaulay2/packages/=distributed-packages`, `git commit -m "editing =distributed-packages"`

 # On the github website  `github.com/USERNAME/M2`
 * initiate